cvtalrc/GC-AI-environment/README.md

 # GC-AI: Local Testing Environment

-This repository is used for testing the application locally and is intended only for reviewers.
-The final project will be available on a website.
+This repository provides an easy way to test the GC-AI application locally using Docker.
+Anyone interested in running the project on their machine can follow these simple steps.

 🚨 **Important:** After starting the project, it is recommended to wait a few minutes to allow the database and the prediction model to fully load.
 This helps prevent potential connection or initialization errors.